Casualty Ward Super Rugby Pacific Pre-season 2026

 Dallas McLeod - Came off with a concussion in the trial on the 30th of Jan.
 An uneventful recovery would have him back for rd 1.
 Source.

 Maloni Kunawave - Came off with a hamstring injury in the trial on the 30th of Jan.
-We haven’t heard how bad it is yet.
+Expected back rd 6-8.
 Source.

 Highlanders